chime-experiment/mkchimeenv/README.md

 To activate the environment just run `source mychimeenv/venv/bin/activate`.

-The repositories are cloned from Github via ssh.
-Make sure you can clone the repositories without requiring a passphrase for the key, either by using a passphrase-less key, or (recommended) using an ssh-agent to keep the unlocked key in memory.
+By default, the repositories are cloned from Github via ssh.
+If you're a CHIME Collaboration member, make sure you can clone the repositories without requiring a passphrase for the key, either by using a passphrase-less key, or (recommended) using an ssh-agent to keep the unlocked key in memory.
 You will also need to be added to the *chime-experiment*